 What are shifts?

-How many people are on each shift?
+Who is on each shift?

 The shifts are comprised of the following personnel: